HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

   )
 }}

 Around the same percentage of pages on mobile and desktop clients use DNT.
 However, in practice hardly any websites actually respect the DNT opt-outs.
 The Tracking Protection Working Group, which specifies DNT, <a hreflang="en" href="https://www.w3.org/2016/11/tracking-protection-wg.html">closed down</a> in 2018, due to <a hreflang="en" href="https://lists.w3.org/Archives/Public/public-tracking/2018Oct/0000.html">"lack of support"</a>.
-Safari then <a hreflang="en" href="https://developer.apple.com/documentation/safari-release-notes/safari-12_1-release-notes#:~:text=Removed%20support%20for%20the%20expired%20Do%20Not%20Track">stopped supporting DNT</a>.
+Safari then <a hreflang="en" href="https://developer.apple.com/documentation/safari-release-notes/safari-12_1-release-notes#:~:text=Removed%20support%20for%20the%20expired%20Do%20Not%20Track">stopped supporting DNT</a> to prevent potential abuse for [fingerprinting](#fingerprinting).

-{# TODO - worth pointing out WHY Safari removed it? "to prevent potential use as a fingerprinting variable." #}

 DNT's successor <a hreflang="en" href="https://globalprivacycontrol.org/">Global Privacy Control</a> (GPC) was released in October 2020 and is meant to provide a more enforceable alternative, with the hopes of better adoption.
 This privacy preference signal is implemented with a single bit in all HTTP requests.
 We did not yet observe any uptake, but we can expect this to improve in future as <a hreflang="en" href="https://www.washingtonpost.com/technology/2021/10/26/global-privacy-control-firefox/">major browsers are now starting to implement GPC</a>.